-I watched Pinocchio in the spring.
-It was perhaps fourth or fifth time that I watched Pinocchio alltogether.
-This was first time I watched it in English.
 Pinocchio is the second Disney classic movie and it premiered in February 1940.
 Film wasn't financially successful.
-Part of the reason is believed to be in the Second World War and american not going to the movies that much at the time.
-However what it comes to development of western animation Pinocchio is a remarkable film.
+Part of the reason is believed to be in the Second World War and americans not going to the movies that much at the time.
+However what it comes to the development of western animation Pinocchio is a remarkable film.

-What it comes to Disney animations Pinocchio hasn't ever been one of my favorites.
+What it comes to Disney animations Pinocchio hasn't never been one of my favorites.
 Later as an adult I have learned to respect it more.
 Often I like to compare animations to their original sources.
-What it comes to Pinocchio I have read Collodi´s book and also analyzes from fairy tale anthropologist Jack Zipes.
-Zipes has done lot's analyzes from Disney films.
-Some of them are quite insightful then some or pretty far-fetched so I am quite critical what it comes to them.

 Pinocchio's creator was Carlo Collodi.
 He was Italian writer and a journalist.
 Originally Pinocchio was published as serial story in Italian children magazine Giornale per I bambini between 1881-1882 and completely book in 1883.
 In 2016 I was studying illustration and one of the stories we had to illustrate was Pinocchio.
 That is when I picked up Collodi´s book and read it.
 Stories are pretty creepy and disturbing.
 Pinocchio in the book is really mean child.
 Jiminy Cricket only makes short appearance in the story.
 Pinocchio actually kills him by stepping on him.
 There is even one chapter where Pinocchio is nearly hanged as a trouble maker.
 In the end he does become a real boy.